Getting Started with PDI

 Sending success or failure notifications through email.

-To complete this exercise, complete the steps in Pentaho Data Integration (PDI) tutorial first.
+To complete this exercise, you must have completed the exercises in the Pentaho Data Integration (PDI) tutorial.

 Go to File > New > Job.